AlokPratapSingh22/plaid_finance/README.md

 Paste the copied-ID from created ngrok server at into `NGROKID` in `settings.py` file
 ![image](https://user-images.githubusercontent.com/60225218/175806239-ef2a9e42-a336-4453-a98b-12af8e919fef.png)

-This will create a online server for our app
+## celery setup

+Start the redis server
+`docker run -d -p 6379:6379 redis`

-Start celery (redis should be running)
+Start celery worker (redis should be running)
 `celery -A bright worker -l info -P gevent`

 DONE